project-gemmi/gemmi/docs/analysis.rst

 Each residue and atom has a flag that can be set manually and used to create a selection.
-In the following example we select residues in the radius of 8Å from a selected point:
+In the following example we select residues within a radius of 8Å from a selected point:

 .. doctest::